 You must also meet these requirements in order to apply for a license in Idaho.

 Blood tests are not required.
-However, Idaho Code 32-412A requires both parties to read an AIDS information sheet and sign the Marriage License Affidavit.
+However, couples will need to read and sign the Marriage License Affidavit.

 Applicants cannot be first cousins or nearer kin.